10 LinkedIn Tips for When You Are In Between Jobs

 • Leverage job descriptions to identify keywords to include on your profile.
 When recruiters conduct boolean searches, you’re more likely to be pulled into their candidate search!

-Ashley Steinmetz, an award-winning women’s business coach and business podcast host, adds the following:
+Ashley Steinmetz, an award-winning women’s business coach and business podcast host, recommends the following:

 Start writing LinkedIn articles daily and featuring them on your profile.
 Write articles on subjects that showcase your zone of genius.
 Share these articles with your network and also LinkedIn groups specific to the industry you want to work in.